DataDog/documentation/content/agent/network.md

     1. **Agents < 5.2.0** `app.datadoghq.com`
     1. **Agents >= 5.2.0** `<version>-app.agent.datadoghq.com`

-This decision was taken after the POODLE problem, see the [new agent endpoints details](#new-agent-endpoints)
+This decision was taken after the POODLE problem, now versioned endpoints start with Agent 5.2.0, i.e. each version of the agent hits a different endpoint based on the version of the *Forwarder*.

+* i.e. Agent 5.2.0 hits `5-2-0-app.agent.datadoghq.com`

+As a consequence whitelist `*.agent.datadoghq.com` in your firewalls.

 These domains are **CNAME** pointing to a set of static IP addresses, these addresses can be found at: